 - Material that is received first should be issued first.

-- Quantity of material should be exactly as shown on the issue slip.
+- The quantity of material should be exactly as shown on the issue slip.

 - The contractor/representative should sign the issue slip as acceptance of the material.